Laumania/FireworksMania.ModTools/docs/index.md

 ## Current Unity Version

 Always use the Unity version listed in the [CHANGELOG](https://github.com/Laumania/FireworksMania.ModTools/blob/main/CHANGELOG.md) for the current release.
 Using a different version may cause unexpected issues.

+Each release entry names its target version, and clicking that version number takes you to Unity's site where you can install it straight into Unity Hub.
+See [Getting Started](getting-started.md) for the full walkthrough.